mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 NOTE - for similar work see [@barab_using_2002]

-### Choosing a suitable unit of analysis / germ cell & situating which activity systems is of primary value to explore

-This process is outlined in chapter  4 & 5 -
-Move some of that here - Or drop?
+### Scopes of anaylsis, three planes approaches and other learning community methods

 EXPLAIN IN JUST ENOUGH DETAIL HERE.

-#### Levels of Abstraction in Activity Theory

-LINK INSTEAD WITH ROGOFF - SET UP FOR CHAPTER 4
+Following Rogoff [@ rogoff_observing_1995]

+When mapping onto AT in a practical purpose of data analysis these planes can be seen as manifestations in different scopes of activty.

+From ?
-The educational activity can be seen as different scopes of activity
+In the case of this study, activity can be seen as different scopes

-- wider education
+- wider educational context and the culture of the whole program
 - guided activity
 - specific actions and operations.

-While game making can be seen superficially as the primary activity,

-OTHER RESEARCHERS ARGUE??
-I argue that a narrower objectives  most vital unit of activity for participants.

-#### Choosing smaller units of analysis
+To answer this study's RQs, all three aspects and their interactions need to be investigated.

 Blunden makes a pragmatic proposal to use the project as they key unit of activity [-@blunden_interdisciplinary_2010; -@blunden_collaborative_2014]

+However the concept of project can also be applied to different scopes of activity.
+While game making as a community process is clearly as an important activity system to study, chapters four and five explores the value of interpersonal activity around the goal of implementing discrete game design patterns.

 **Activity, Actions and Operations**